UACalc/UACalc_CLI/README.md

 This will give you everything you need to start using UACalc at the command line, as explained in the next section.

+(For UACalc team members, the notes below describe how to clone in such a way that GitHub won't ask for login credentials everytime you push changes to the repository.)

 Starting the UACalc CLI